 * Bayonet and leather scabbard according to what was gotten above

 Camping and other Necessities:

-* A-tent or Shelter/Dog Tent (full or half)
+* A-tent or Shelter/Dog Tent (one or both halves)

 * Period-looking seat of some sort, whether stool or full chair

 * Mess kit; tin or steel plate and cup, and knife, fork, and spoon.
 No blue enamelware!

 * Blanket, preferably the 1851 Gray blanket with dark gray end stripes, or the 1862 Brown blanket with dark brown end